How I Took My Family to Sedona for Less Using Points and Miles

 Complete guide to Chase, American Express, Capital One and Citi transfer partners and how to use them.

-If you’ve never heard of Southwest’s Companion Pass, it’s one of the best deals in the travel world.
-By earning a certain number of points in a calendar year, you can get a “companion” ticket for free whenever you fly.
-It’s seriously a game changer. ✨
+What’s the Southwest Companion Pass?
+It’s one of the best deals in the travel world.
+By earning a certain number of points in a calendar year, you get a free companion ticket for any Southwest flight.
+So, I’m not paying for my family’s flights – just taxes and fees.
+It’s a total game-changer.

-Pro tip: If you fly Southwest often, getting the Companion Pass is a must.
-It’s all about using points, whether through credit card sign-ups or everyday spending, to unlock free travel.
+Pro Tip: If you fly Southwest often, getting the Companion Pass should be a top priority.
+Earning points through credit card sign-ups or everyday spending will unlock free travel for you and a loved one.

 Car Rental Adventure: Points to the Rescue (Mostly)

-When we arrived in Phoenix, I realized that my car rental was not at the airport like I thought it would be.
-I had booked with NU Car Rental, and although it was listed as an airport pickup, it turned out we had to take a shuttle to a separate location.
-Not a huge deal, but it did take about an hour to get the car, and the neighborhood seemed a bit sketchy at night. 🤔
+When we arrived in Phoenix, I quickly realized my car rental wasn’t exactly where I thought it would be.
+I had booked with NU Car Rental, which was listed as an airport pickup, but we had to take a shuttle to a separate location.
+Not a huge deal, but it did add an hour of travel time, and the neighborhood seemed a bit sketchy.

-Still, it wasn’t enough to dampen our excitement as we hit the road for Sedona, about two hours away.
-Without my Capital One Venture X business card, which offers a fantastic travel credit, I don’t know how I would’ve covered this expense.
-The travel credit is a great way to offset the card’s annual fee, and it helped make this trip even more affordable.💳
+Still, it didn’t stop us from hitting the road for Sedona.
+Without my Capital One Venture X business card, which offers an awesome travel credit, I don’t know how I would’ve covered the car rental.
+The travel credit is a great way to offset the card’s annual fee, and it helped make this trip even more affordable.

 Hyatt: Free Nights, Big Savings

-Once we arrived in Sedona, we checked into Hyatt Pinon Point using three free night certificates I earned last year through the Hyatt Personal Card.
-That’s right—free nights! 💯
+Once we arrived in Sedona, we checked into Hyatt Pinon Point, using three free night certificates I earned last year with my Hyatt Personal Card.
+That’s right—FREE nights!

 These free night certificates are one of the best perks of the Hyatt card.
-It’s not just about earning points for flights; you can earn amazing hotel benefits, too.
-We had a comfy little room with a king bed, pull-out couch, and a small kitchen—perfect for our needs on this trip.
-If you’re planning to stay at Hyatt properties, consider signing up for this card to earn free nights and maximize your travel rewards.
+Not only can you use points for flights, but you can also earn free hotel nights at beautiful properties like this one.
+We had a cozy room with a king bed, pull-out couch, and a small kitchen—perfect for our family.
+If you’re planning to stay at Hyatt properties, signing up for this card can help you earn free nights and maximize your travel rewards.

 Day 2: Exploring Sedona and More Freebies

 Sedona is all about outdoor adventures, and we took full advantage of that!
-The kids and I took a shuttle to Cathedral Rock and hiked for about 2.5 hours, enjoying stunning views and making memories along the way.
-A tip for traveling in Sedona: the city offers a free trailhead shuttle service, which made parking so much easier.
+The kids and I took a shuttle to Cathedral Rock for a 2.5-hour hike, soaking in the stunning views and making priceless memories.
+Tip: Sedona offers a free trailhead shuttle service, which made parking much easier and saved us time!

-After our hike, we stopped for ice cream at Rocky Roads (a hidden gem in West Sedona, by the way).
-Not only was the ice cream amazing, but I also loved how affordable things seemed when you got away from the touristy areas near the resort.
-Another perk of booking my stay with points?
-I saved money on food and drinks. 🍦
+After the hike, we stopped for ice cream at Rocky Roads (a hidden gem in West Sedona).
+Not only was the ice cream amazing, but I was thrilled by how affordable things were when you get away from the touristy areas near the resort.
+Another benefit of booking my stay with points?
+I saved money on food and drinks.

 Day 3: More Fun, More Free Stuff

-We also took another hike to Devil’s Bridge, which involved a lot of uphill scrambling.
-My son loved it, but let’s just say that Devil’s Bridge definitely kicked my butt. 😅 After another ice cream stop (yes, we’re addicted), we spent the afternoon relaxing by the pool, taking advantage of the free kids’ activities, and even playing some pickleball with the rackets provided by the resort.
+We also hiked Devil’s Bridge, which involved a lot of uphill scrambling.
+My son loved it, but let’s just say Devil’s Bridge definitely gave me a workout.
+Afterward, we spent the afternoon relaxing by the pool, taking advantage of the free kids’ activities at the resort, and even playing pickleball with rackets provided by the hotel.

 Wrapping Up: How Points Made This Trip Possible